jazzband/django-debug-toolbar/docs/configuration.rst

   The default value of ``None`` tells the toolbar to automatically do the right thing depending on whether the WSGI container runs multiple processes.
   This setting allows you to force a different behavior if needed.

-* ``INTERCEPT_REDIRECTS``

-  Default: ``False``

-  If set to ``True``, the debug toolbar will show an intermediate page upon redirect so you can view any debug information prior to redirecting.
-This page will provide a link to the redirect destination you can follow when ready.
-If set to ``False``, redirects will proceed as normal.

 * ``RESULTS_CACHE_SIZE``